KumarDevdat/mernfinalproject/README.md

 Contributions to the Activity Tracker app are welcome!
 If you would like to contribute, please follow the guidelines outlined in the contribution guidelines file.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 You can find more details in the LICENSE file.

-Feel free to customize and enhance this README file to suit your project's specific needs.